Dogs and Cats Have Many Resources, But Turtles and Tortoises Are In Critical Need

 Why Turtles and Tortoises Become Homeless

-Many turtles and tortoises which were once pets are now homeless.
+Many turtles and tortoises who were once pets are now homeless.
 They can come from other areas of the country or even other countries.
 Many were captured in the wild before being sold as pets.
 They cannot be released or returned to the wild for a multitude of reasons such as possibly introducing diseases to native populations, being in a weakened state or not being in their native habitat.
 They might have started out in a home or in a classroom, but as time goes on and the excitement of a new “toy” fades away, they lose their appeal and find themselves in another home.
 The subsequent home(s) might be less ideal than the one before and the lack of time, resources or education eventually take their toll and help contribute to unintentional neglect.

 Turtles and Tortoises Face Problems From Lack of Proper Care